 For example, a candidate with keyword Marketing in their “Current Position” will be ranked higher compared to a candidate with two instances of "Marketing" in their “Skills”, because Skills have a lower weight than "Current Position."

 Use search with multiple candidate filters to get the best results.

-will return results that contain "product" or "manager".
+will return candidates with profiles that contain "product" or "manager".
 To avoid tokenization of search input, use double quotes to search for an entire phrase.
 For example: